thewrongjames/minecraft-server/readme.md

 make backup
 ```

+which will stop the server (causing it to save changes), run the backup, and restart the server.

-and restore with
+You can restore from the most recent backup with

 ```
 make restore
 ```

-which will restore the most recent backup.
 If you wish to restore a specific backup, look into how it functions in the makefile.

 You can decompress the most recent backup with